damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 [multiple](https://about.gitlab.com/2016/01/15/making-gitlab-better-for-large-open-source-projects/)
 [places](https://news.ycombinator.com/item?id=10923379) that improving
 performance is a big priority for us.
-To give us more insights into this, we've build performance monitoring into GitLab.
+To give us more insights into this, we've built performance monitoring into GitLab.

 GitLab can now send performance data to an InfluxDB database, which in turn can be connected to graphing software such as Grafana (shown below).